-Today I am introducing a new feature on the blog – guest posts and interviews from other authors and writers.
+Today I am introducing a new feature on the blog – guest posts and interviews from other authors, writers and bloggers.
 These would normally be people who have been through and have overcome certain adversities in their lives.
 They will be sharing their stories, practices and messages of transformation.

 Our very first guest is Alexis Rose, an author of the incredible memoir Untangled, a story of resilience, courage, and triumph.
 I found Alexis’s blog and her articles instantly captivated me.
 I went on to buy and read her book too and since then I’ve been feeling very connected to her and her journey of transformation.